keshvi-srivastava/TwitterSentimentalAnalysis/Report.md

 | Ensemble                                   |     60.78%    |
 | Doc2Vec                                    |               |

-From the above table we can see that LinearSVC with L1-based feature selection has the highest accuracy for the obama model.
+From the above table we can see that LinearSVC with L1-based feature selection has the highest accuracy for the romney model.

 ### 5. Results